Astrology: Western politics and society

 In the West, political leaders have sometimes consulted astrologers.
-For example, the British intelligence agency MI5 employed Louis de Wohl as an astrologer after claims surfaced that Adolf Hitler used astrology to time his actions.
+For example, the British intelligence agency MI5 employed Louis de Wohl as an astrologer after it was reported that Adolf Hitler used astrology to time his actions.
 The War Office was "...interested to know what Hitler's own astrologers would be telling him from week to week."
 In fact, de Wohl's predictions were so inaccurate that he was soon labelled a "complete charlatan", and later evidence showed that Hitler considered astrology "complete nonsense".
 After John Hinckley's attempted assassination of US President Ronald Reagan, first lady Nancy Reagan commissioned astrologer Joan Quigley to act as the secret White House astrologer.
 However, Quigley's role ended in 1988 when it became public through the memoirs of former chief of staff, Donald Regan.

 There was a boom in interest in astrology in the late 1960s.
 The sociologist Marcello Truzzi described three levels of involvement of "Astrology-believers" to account for its revived popularity in the face of scientific discrediting.
-He found that most astrology-believers did not claim it was a scientific explanation with predictive power.
+He found that most astrology-believers did not think that it was a scientific explanation with predictive power.
 Instead, those superficially involved, knowing "next to nothing" about astrology's 'mechanics', read newspaper astrology columns, and could benefit from "tension-management of anxieties" and "a cognitive belief-system that transcends science."
 Those at the second level usually had their horoscopes cast and sought advice and predictions.
 They were much younger than those at the first level, and could benefit from knowledge of the language of astrology and the resulting ability to belong to a coherent and exclusive group.
 Those at the third level were highly involved and usually cast horoscopes for themselves.
 Astrology provided this small minority of astrology-believers with a "meaningful view of their universe and [gave] them an understanding of their place in it."
 This third group took astrology seriously, possibly as an overarching religious worldview (a sacred canopy, in Peter L. Berger's phrase), whereas the other two groups took it playfully and irreverently.